georgialoper/strongly-typed-css-stirtrek-2023/pages/4_example-component.md

 Finally, since the design system I work on supports theming.
 Not just a handful of themes, but dozens or hundreds of themes, we'll also look for a solution that uses CSS variables so we can swap out our theme at runtime to make sure we're not sending a bunch of extra CSS down to the browser.

-Note that the examples we look at today will be in React, but the same concepts apply regardless of whatever component-driven JS library you use.
+Now, the examples we look at today will be in React, but the same concepts apply regardless of whatever component-driven JS framework you use.
 -->